 - there is leakage.

-Leaving a baby in a full diaper for too long, even if it’s just pee, could also be harmful since that gives bacteria a place and chance to grow.
+Leaving a baby in a full diaper for too long, even if it’s just pee, could also be harmful since that gives bacteria a place and a chance to grow.
 This could lead to urinary tract infections as well as diaper rashes.

 For babies with sensitive skin or those who are prone to diaper rashes, it would be especially important to change poop diapers first before feeding.
 Babies who have a current rash would also need to be changed to prevent bacteria from causing a bigger infection.